Git-Kapish/WaveBeats/README.md

 ---

 ## License

-This project is licensed under the MIT License — see the included `LICENSE` file for the full text and permissions.
+This project is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International (CC BY-ND 4.0).
+See the included `LICENSE` file for the full legal text and permissions.

-SPDX-License-Identifier: MIT
+SPDX-License-Identifier: CC-BY-ND-4.0